 Food law inspections

 The main purpose of a food law inspection is to ensure food safety.
-The inspecting officer will seek to establish whether food is being handled, stored and produced hygienically and is labelled and presented in compliance with all relevant legal requirements.
+The inspecting officer will seek to establish whether food is:

 Food hygiene information scheme